Best Blogging Platforms Compared: The Exit-Cost Framework

 Can I migrate my blog from one platform to another without losing traffic?

 Migration without traffic loss is possible but requires careful execution.
 The most important steps are preserving URL structures (or setting up proper 301 redirects for every changed URL), maintaining all internal and external link patterns, and reconfiguring structured data and analytics.
 Sites migrating from self-hosted WordPress to another self-hosted platform generally experience the least disruption.
 Migrations from hosted platforms like Wix or Squarespace carry more risk because you have less control over redirects and URL formatting.
+For Substack to Ghost migrations, Ghost offers a free concierge migration service that handles content, subscribers, and payment transfers.

 Is WordPress still worth using with so many newer options available?